-Thank you for volunteering to represent an Afghan asylum seeker pro bono before the United States Citizenship and Immigration Services (USCIS).
-This is our comprehensive course on affirmative asylum representation for Afghans after the U.S. withdrawal in August 2021.
-In this course, you will learn everything from the legal basis for asylum to what to file in an affirmative application to how to prepare a client for the asylum interview.
+In this course, you will learn everything from the legal basis for asylum, to what to file in an affirmative application, to how to prepare a client for the asylum interview.
 If you have taken on a pro bono case and need mentorship, please don't hesitate to reach out to us for further guidance and information!

 Course Curriculum